 As we wait for our peach trees to mature and give us the literal fruits of our labor, I’m thankful for the local farmers in our small town that provide such delicious peaches.

 If you’ve only had peaches from the grocery store, you are missing out.
 Homegrown or locally grown peaches have so much more flavor.
 They’re so juicy and oh-so-sweet.

 The sweet juices literally run down your face with each bite.
-Peaches are one of my favorite parts about summer.
+Peaches are one of my favorite things about summer.

 Peaches may not be something you think of when it comes to a savory chicken dish.
 But pairing peaches, heavy cream, and your favorite white wine results in the perfect, slightly sweet and savory sauce that goes so well with chicken.

 This one-pot chicken with peaches in cream sauce dish makes an easy weeknight meal, but it’s so tasty and looks so fancy, that you could totally make it for a special occasion.

 - Check the ingredients in your cream.
 It should only say simple things like cream and milk.
 Some cream companies add stabilizers and other unnecessary ingredients.

 - Adding olive oil and butter together to the pan helps prevent the butter from smoking if the temperature gets too high, since it has a lower smoke point.